 This policy makes a distinction between electronic files and activities that take place on common University computing equipment (file and e-mail servers, the network and internet gateway) and files and activities that take place on a personal computer belonging to or assigned to an individual.
 Private electronic files that reside on, or activities that take place on, common University computing equipment (file servers, etc.) and private computing activities that take place over the University network and internet gateway are covered by this policy and may be searched according to the procedures set out in Sections 3a and 3b below.
-Electronic files residing on personal computers belonging or assigned to individuals may only be searched according to the protected through the use of non-obvious passwords or other security measures), either on common University file server equipment or through the use of "sharing" or other forms of file server programs on equipment owned by or assigned to a user are not considered private according to this policy.
+Electronic files residing on personal computers belonging or assigned to individuals may only be searched according to the procedures set forth in Section 3b below.
+Electronic files that have been made publicly available (that is, not protected through the use of non-obvious passwords or other security measures), either on common University file server equipment or through the use of "sharing" or other forms of file server programs on equipment owned by or assigned to a user are not considered private according to this policy.
 Computing equipment that resides off campus is not covered under this policy, though all activity of such equipment by authorized Fairfield users that takes place through the University network and computing systems is covered by this policy.